mikey-roberts/bank-tech-test/readme.md

 * Account statement (date, amount, balance) printing.
 * Data can be kept in memory (it doesn't need to be stored to a database or anything).

-### Additional Notes

-* The specification does not mention how low an account can go into debit.
-This is something that could be added as further validation.

 ### Outline of design
 ```
 Bank